txddy-p/EEE4022/readme.md

 ## final version
 - This approach defines the position of the pendulum in it's own frame and then uses the rotation matrix to find the position in the global frame
 - This approach uses the rotation matrix to find the position in the global frame

+# DO NOT FORGET TO UPDATE THE PLOTTING CODE WHEN YOU UPDATE THE MODEL